-National Park Service / National Register of Historic Plac NPS Form 10-900 ces Registration Form OMB No. 1024-0018

-Observatory Hill Washington, D.C.

-Name of Property County and State
+Observatory Hill Name of Property Date Photographed: Washington, D.C.
+County and State

-Date Photographed:

-Description of Photograph(s) and nun camera: nber, include description of view indicating direction of
+Description of Photograph(s) and number, include description of view indicating direction of camera:

-United States Department of the Interior

 1 of .

 Paperwork Reduction Act Statement: This information is being collected for applications to the National Register of Historic Places to nominate properties for listing or determine eligibility for listing, to list properties, and to amend existing listings.
 Response to this request is required to obtain a benefit in accordance with the National Historic Preservation Act, as amended (16 U.S.C.460 et seq.).